skrey/yellow-extensions/release/README.md

 ## How to release a plugin or theme?

 First increase the version number in your code.
 Then create a software release at the [command line](https://github.com/datenstrom/yellow-plugins/tree/master/command).
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
-Type `php yellow.php release` followed by the directory of your repository.
+Type `php yellow.php release`, you can optionally add a directory.
 This will update all necessary files.
 Upload the changes and send a pull request.
+See example below.

 ## How to configure a software release?

 The following settings can be configured in file `system/config/config.ini`:

+`ReleaseSoftwareDir` = directory containing your repositories
 `ReleasePluginsDir` = directory containing the official plugins repository
 `ReleaseThemesDir` = directory containing the official themes repository

-The following settings can be configured in file `update.ini`:
+The following settings can be configured in file `update.ini` for each plugin/theme:

 `Plugin` or `Theme` = software name
 `Version` = software version number